TY - JOUR

 T1 - Effect of twelve-months therapy with oral ambroxol in preventing exacerbations in patients with COPD.
 Double-blind, randomized, multicenter, placebo-controlled study (the AMETHIST Trial)

-AU - Malerba, Mario
+AU - MALERBA, Mario

-AU - Ponticiello, Antonio
+AU - Ponticiello, A

-AU - Radaeli, Alessandro
+AU - Radaeli, A

-AU - Bensi, Giuliano
+AU - Bensi, G

-AU - Grassi, Vittorio
+AU - Grassi, V.

 N1 - Funding Information: